 Datenna’s intelligence Platform provides complete, traceable insights that enable the user to properly map and understand China’s full corporate, academic and technological ecosystem.
 This equips users with the knowledge required to deal with a broad range of economic security challenges such as export control, investment screening and knowledge security.

-Hidden connections to the Chinese defence industry via academic, commercial and civil sectors present a variety of risks.
-It is vital to be aware of such connections when exporting dual-use or military goods to Chinese entities.
-However, the identification of such links is a complex and longwinded process and it is often even impossible to find all relevant information needed for crucial decision-making.
-Having access to all the available information is a mission critical for policymakers and screening officers.
+Hidden connections to the Chinese defence industry via academic and commercial relationships present a variety of risks.
+It is vital to be aware of such connections when exporting dual-use or military goods to Chinese entities as it can be an indicator of technology transfer.
+However, the identification of such links is a complex and longwinded process.
+Often, it is even impossible to find all relevant information needed for crucial decision-making.
+With Datenna’s Platform, you have access to all the available information in one place, which is essential for policymakers and screening officers.

 Our Platform supports the screening process of Chinese end-users – making it easier and more thorough.
 The ability to properly map the military-civil landscape allows governments worldwide to conduct effective risk assessments on the end-users of dual-use and military goods exported to China.
 The upshot is shorter lead-times and more accurate, transparent decisions for SMEs who rely on the authorities to process their licence applications.
 This underwrites efforts by government to balance economic interests and national security.